Health and Loving Where You Live

-Do you find yourself continually complaining about everything at this point in your life?
+Do you find yourself unhappy and continually complaining about everything at this point in your life?
 Have you ever considered your surroundings or where you live might be affecting your attitude?
 Occasionally, I find myself complaining about the weather, nasty neighbors, noise pollution, this is what I went through growing up in one of the coldest states in America (North Dakota).
 There are studies showing that health and loving where you live are possibly connected.

-Every year, I would dread the winter season that seem to come too quick.
+Every year, I used to dread the winter season that seem to come too quick.
 I knew that by August 1ST, leaves on the trees began to turn yellow in color.
-In my mind, that meant this was the end of my precious beloved Summer.
+In my mind, this means it is the end of my precious beloved Summer.
 And the beginning of life indoors; wearing several layers of clothing, and doing very little physical activity.

 As an adult, I do prefer to live in areas with warmer climates.
-Life seems so much easier in warmer comfortable climates.
+Life seems so much easier in warm comfortable climates.
 I find myself so much happier, more active, and enjoying my daily life more in the Spring and Summer seasons.
 But there are many people who love the change of seasons as well.
 There are plenty of folks who love the change of seasons.
 Although my entire family lives in colder weather states, I will always choose warm weather living.

 This begs the question, do you love the place where you live?
 Does being happy contribute to improved or better health?
 There has been many studies done on these very questions.
 Is loving where you live connected to being physically healthier?
 According to Livescience.com, a gallup poll says that people satisfied with their community are physically healthier.
 And continues to say that a survey can’t draw a causal link between community and individual health, but research suggests the two are linked.
 Read complete article here: